Upper Cottonwood Creek Watershed

 In general, agriculture, timber, and public lands cover most of the land area in this watershed.
 Upper reaches of south fork Cottonwood Creek lie within the Yolla Bolly Wilderness Area on the Mendocino National Forest.
 Large ownerships of ranch and grazing land are common, and much of this land base is in the Land Conservation Act of 1965 (Williamson Act).
 The town of Cottonwood is the major urban center (population 2,500), and there are several other smaller, unincorporated community centers (Igo, Ono, Beegum, Platina, and Bowman).
 Potential large-scale, new residential development along the I-5 corridor recently has become a significant planning issue in Tehama County and the Cottonwood Creek Watershed.

-CCWG is a nonprofit, local watershed management organization established in 1998, with the mission to “preserve the environment, property rights and economic resources of the Cottonwood Creek Watershed through responsible stewardship, liaison, cooperation and education.”
+CCWG was a nonprofit, local watershed management organization established in 1998, with the mission to “preserve the environment, property rights and economic resources of the Cottonwood Creek Watershed through responsible stewardship, liaison, cooperation and education.”
 With funding assistance from the CALFED Watershed Program, CCWG completed a Cottonwood Creek Watershed Assessment and Management Plan.
-The group continues to pursue technical and financial assistance to implement watershed projects consistent with the goals of the management plan.
+The group continued to pursue technical and financial assistance to implement watershed projects consistent with the goals of the management plan.
+The group became inactive around 2010.

 The Cottonwood Creek Watershed is geographically split between Shasta and Tehama Counties.
 Both RCDs are active in implementing projects targeting erosion control, fire and fuels management, noxious and invasive plant removal, and improved livestock management.